-Replacement therapeutic nutrients prescribed by an accredited medical specialist for the treatment of an injury or disease excluding allergies or aesthetic ailments, provided that there is no other nutritional alternative to the participant.
+Replacement therapeutic nutrients prescribed by an accredited medical specialist for the treatment of an injury or disease excluding allergies or aesthetic ailments, to support the life of the participant.

 Vitamins and minerals which are prescribed for the treatment of a chronic disease, when in accordance with customary practice of medicine, the use of such products are proven to have therapeutic value and no other alternatives exist.

 A Prior Authorization program is in place for a sub-set of specific prescription drugs that require special handling.
 Prior Authorization is a process administered by the Plan Administrator where certain drugs need to be preapproved before they are reimbursed under the PSHCP.
 The list of drugs and drug supplies requiring prior authorization is established and maintained by the Plan Administrator.